LedinCodes/Python-Formulas/README.md

 All these formulas can be extracted from Bro Code's 12 hour python course on YouTube.
-But I added a few exercises that I decided to create
+But I added a few exercises that I decided to create.
+I also wrote a bunch of notes here and there that are not in Bro code's video, so to help people understand each formula or exercise better.
+Thanks for visiting